yuanzhe-jia/neural-network/README.md

-# Build A Neural Network From Scratch
+# Build a Neural Network from Scratch

 The widespread adoption of high-level deep learning libraries, while accelerating model development, has increasingly abstracted away the internal mechanics of neural networks, creating a gap between practical usage and fundamental understanding.
 To address this, the project presents a self-contained neural network framework implemented entirely from scratch---without relying on automatic differentiation or pre-built deep learning modules.